 Awareness of how to access nutrition services was the highest in our survey.
-The majority of respondents had not used nutrition services but less than 1% of respondents who had used nutrition services reported being 'Not at all Satisfied'.
-Some responses indicated that needs were not being met in the areas of social interaction, choice of menu and meals delivered to home.
+The majority of respondents had not used nutrition services but none of the respondents who had used nutrition services reported being 'Not at all Satisfied'.
+Individual comments requested more locations for congregate meals, cooking classes and demonstrations for health cooking for one, and options for food choices for picky eaters.